SpecialAPI/SpecialStuffPack/README.md

 # [Content](https://github.com/SpecialAPI/SpecialStuffPack/blob/main/Content.md)

+# In-Game Bug Reporting
+If you noticed a bug caused by this mod or have some feedback, you can now send it to me through the in-game bug reporting/feedback system.
+The best way to do that is through the new F8 menu.
+There you can enter the name, description and priority of your bug report/feedback, as well as specify if it's a bug report or feedback.
+You can also do that through the console, using the commands starting with `spapi feedback`.
+Actually using the command `spapi feedback` will show help on how to use the commands. **NOTE: Bug reports should only be about bugs you are ABSOLYTELY SURE are caused by this mod.
+Feedback can be any non-bug related feedback about the mod, including balancing, quality of life suggestions for the mod's content, etc.**

 # How to install
 If you haven't installed BepInEx and/or Mod the Gungeon API, follow its installation guide (linked on Mod the Gungeon API's page: https://enter-the-gungeon.thunderstore.io/package/MtG_API/Mod_the_Gungeon_API/).
 After you've installed BepInEx, just unzip WMITF.zip into your BepInEx's `plugins` folder.

 # Changelog
+ * 1.3.0:
+   * Added an in-game bug reporting/feedback system that can be used through the new F8 menu or through commands.
+   * Added items: Rusty Ammo Box, Wooden Dice
+   * Added two new synergies.
+   * Fixed whips: now whips share enemy invulnerability time between all segments and new segments get their damage fully recalculated.
+No more big numbers with Alpha Bullets!
+   * Reworked Pistol Whip: damage increased from 6 to 6.5, bullet damage reduced from 10 to 5.
+Effect update: when a whip segment hits an enemy, it shoots a bullet in the direction it's facing -> when a whip segment hits an enemy, all whip segments shoot bullets in the direction they're facing.
+   * Save files used by this mod are no longer encrypted.
  * 1.2.0:
    * Added items: Heart Piece, Hot Sauce, Magic Bag, Banana Jam, Crown Bullets, Red Blammolet, Rusty Bullets and Lead Fists (unobtainable cheat item)
    * Added guns: Suspicious Shotgun, The Red Gun and Shredder